 Everyone has secrets.
-Some are less significant than others, and some have no significance at all.
+Some are less significant than others, some have no significance at all.

 Many people have the notion that marriage, whether legal or common law, instantly destroys all barriers and every idea, event, action and dream is to be shared.

 Further, many incidents in the past might have long lost any relevance to the person who experienced them.

 The Deep Dark Secret